 Software is often shown to improve accuracy and manage cash flow while saving you time.
 Software is a great option for more established businesses that just don’t have the time to keep doing it on their own.
 Bookkeeping software can often track employee timesheets, require less manual entry of data, automatically download transactions and much more.

 Choose a bookkeeping method: double-entry or single-entry.
 Double-entry bookkeeping is based on the fact that every transaction requires you to use one asset to acquire another.
 It is based on the understanding that every transaction affects both your credit and debit balances.
 So if you spend cash acquiring new inventory, for example, there will be an increase in revenue once that inventory is sold.
 However, there will also be a decrease in inventory.
 The sum of the debits and credits in your books should be equal.

 On the other hand, single-entry bookkeeping requires that transactions are only recorded once, and not as credits and corresponding debits.
 This form of accounting is usually only used for personal finances (such as balancing your personal checkbook) and by very small, cash-based businesses.
 Most small businesses do not use single-entry bookkeeping.

-Small business accounting might not be the most romantic part of running a business, but it is an important thing to get right in order to keep your business on the right track.
+Keeping up with your small business books and payments might not be the most romantic part of running a business, but it is an important thing to get right in order to keep your business on the right track.
 Now your business will have systems in place for financials — and be ready for growth.